 OPB Wins Peabody Award For Hard Times Series

-OPB has won the Peabody award for its series on Oregonians coping with the economic recession.
+OPB has won the Peabody Award for its series on Oregonians coping with the economic recession.

-The series, called Hard Times, followed a dozen people around the state as they weathered unemployment and the personal consequences and that followed.
+The series, called Hard Times, followed a dozen people around the state as they weathered unemployment and the personal consequences that followed.

 The Peabody judges said, “The Main Street repercussions of Wall Street’s reckless ways were nowhere in the media more humanly and thoughtfully documented than in this series of radio reports.”

 Hard Times Series Wrap-up SpecialHow Did The Last Year Change You?

 Over the course of 2009, we followed a dozen Oregonians as they weathered the worst of economic times.

 Some lost their jobs.
 Some lost their health insurance.
 Some had to sell their homes.
 And others just got by on less.